jsuarez-dev/PicShare-project/README.md

 In this class we create new app named _users_ and in this app we define a new model named Profile which is created with a proxy (like copy) from the user default model.

+### Class 10 and 11

+In these classes we work with admin interface that django give to us to create and modify data objects from the data base.
+Also we customize the admin interface to create profiles in an easier way